 We have entered into a management agreement with our Manager pursuant to which our Manager is required to manage our business affairs in conformity with policies and investment guidelines that are approved and monitored by our board of directors.
+Our Manager is subject to the direction and oversight of our board of directors.
 Our Manager is responsible for, among other things: